We apologize for any cross-postings.

 research with their peers and senior faculty.

-Each participant will be allocated a dedicated time slot, split into a
+Each student will be allocated a 30-minute time slot, with 15 minutes for

-presentation part and a feedback part with oral feedback by at least
+a presentation and 15 minutes for oral feedback by at least three senior

-three senior faculty or researchers.
-The presentation will be intimate
+faculty or researchers.
+The presentation will be intimate to encourage

-to encourage interaction with only the session organizer, reviewers, and
+interaction, with only the session organizer, reviewers and other student

-other student DC presenters in attendance.
-Reviewer feedback will cover
+DC presenters in attendance.
+Reviewer feedback will cover all aspects of

-etc.).
-Students are expected to attend all other presentations in their
+Students are expected to attend all presentations in their sessions, take

-session, take notes for their peers, and provide those notes to other
+notes for their peers, and provide those notes to other students in their

-students in their session.
-Also in 2019, we will make the DC a richer
+session.
+This year, we will make the 2016 DC a richer experience by (1)

-experience by (1) connecting PhD students prior to the conference, (2)
+connecting PhD students before the conference, (2) using technology

-using technology during the DC to document suggestions/comments from
+during the DC to make sure no suggestions/comments from reviewers are

-The topics of the AutomotiveUI'19 doctoral colloquium are identical with
+The topics of the AutomotiveUI'16 doctoral colloquium are identical with

 2) Automation & Instrumentation (Automated Driving, Assistive Technology)